-"interface" Remote Control Reporting startInstrument(instrument): iStatus weatherReport (WS-Ident): Wreport startInstrument (instrument): iStatus statusReport (WS-Ident): Sreport collectData (instrument): iStatus provideData (instrument): istring
+"interface"

+Reporting"interface"

+Remote ControlweatherReport (WS-Ident): Wreport

+statusReport (WS-Ident): SreportstartInstrument(instrument): iStatus

+stopInstrument (instrument): iStatus

+collectData (instrument): iStatus

+provideData (instrument): string

 Design Patterns

 Design Patterns

 - Design pattern is a way to describe best practices, good designs, and capture experience in a way that it is possible for others to reuse this experience. - Descriptions of the problem and the essence of its solution - Sufficiently abstract to be reused in different settings. - Pattern descriptions usually make use of object-oriented characteristics such as inheritance and polymorphism. - 23 design patters of GoF are widely used. - Elements of patterns